Floorp-Projects/Floorp/testing/condprofile/README.rst

 Gecko profiles that are dynamically updated every day.

-Each profile is created or updated using a **scenario** and a **customization**, and eventually uploaded as artifact in TaskCluster.
+Each profile is created or updated using a **scenario** and a **customization**, and eventually uploaded as an artifact in TaskCluster.

 The goal of the project is to build a collection of profiles that we can use in our performance or functional tests instead of the empty profile that we